Hand arm vibrations: Damage prevention

 Good practice in industrial health and safety management requires that worker vibration exposure is assessed in terms of acceleration, amplitude, and duration.
 Using a tool that vibrates slightly for a long time can be as damaging as using a heavily vibrating tool for a short time.
 The duration of use of the tool is measured as trigger time, the period when the worker actually has their finger on the trigger to make the tool run, and is typically quoted in hours per day.
 Vibration amplitude is quoted in metres per second squared, and is measured by an accelerometer on the tool or given by the manufacturer.
 Amplitudes can vary significantly with tool design, condition and style of use, even for the same type of tool.

 Anti vibration gloves are traditionally made with a thick and soft palm material to insulate from the vibrations.
 The protection is highly dependent on frequency range; most gloves provide no protection in palm and wrist below ~50 Hz and in fingers below ~400 Hz.
 Factors such as high grip force, cold hands or vibration forces in shear direction can have a reducing effect and or increase damage to the hands and arms.
 Gloves do help to keep hands warm but to get the desired effect, the frequency output from the tool must match the properties of the vibration glove that is selected.
-Anti-vibration gloves in many cases amplify the vibrations at frequencies lower than those mentioned in the text above.

 The effect of legislation in various countries on worker vibration limits has been to oblige equipment providers to develop better-designed, better-maintained tools, and for employers to train workers appropriately.
 It also drives tool designers to innovate to reduce vibration.
 Some examples are the easily manipulated mechanical arm (EMMA) and the suspension mechanism designed into chainsaws.